 One is driven by Americans the other is purchased mainly by Americans, they both offer exactly the same functionalities yet both are separated by a massive price gulf, and taste… and quality…. and brand history… and engineering… we could go on.
 One is for the McDonalds drive “thru” the other is for Nobu and valet parking.

 They are the Chrysler 300C and the Rolls Royce Ghost, now you may be thinking they share no similarity in terms of the overall design.
 And you may well be right.
 But the more you stare at the front grill of the Chrysler 300C the more ‘Rolls Royce’ it begins to seem.

 To us its all down to the grill and front headlight designs on the Chrysler, they share a similar style with the Ghost and overall the two cars share a similar body shape, the Chrysler is boxier whereas the Ghost is more subtly rounded.

-Where the similarities end are the price tag, the so called baby Rolls will set you back £200k, the Chrysler around £30k, we reckon that’s expensive for a Chrysler.
+Where the similarities end is the price tag, the so-called baby Rolls will set you back £200k, the Chrysler around £30k, we reckon that’s expensive for a Chrysler.